mbarrere/meta4ics/README.md

 [Identifying Security-Critical Cyber-Physical Components in Industrial Control Systems](https://arxiv.org/abs/1905.04796)

 2. ```./web-viewer.py```
-This command launches the webviewer (Python-based HTTP server) that displays the AND/OR graph with the critical nodes.
+This command launches the webviewer (Python-based HTTP server) that displays the AND/OR graph as well as its critical nodes.
 By default, the webviewer reads the file *view/sol.json* and displays it at [http://localhost:8000/viz.html](http://localhost:8000/viz.html)